AhmedAymanBfcai/task-manager-api/README.md

 # task-manager-api
-A task manager api using Express to build a REST API in Node.js – handle REST API verb methods to create, read, update and delete resources from a MongoDB database and Mongoose.

 A task manager api using Express to build a REST API in Node.js, to handle REST API verb methods to allowing users to create their account,